hrla34-Syntax-Terror/header-bar-service/README.md

 ## Usage

-> This is a practice of CSS and ReactJS design with minimal functionallity.
+> This is a practice of CSS and ReactJS design with minimal functionality.

 ## Requirements